aharmer/RAPIIDlite/README.md

 ## License

 Images captured with RAPIIDlite are tagged with a CC-BY 4.0 license.
-The application code itself is not yet under an open-source license — contact the development team for usage enquiries.
+The application code itself is under a GPL-3.0 license.

 ---